yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 recommendation updates {{Section 3 of RFC6066}}: "If the server understood the ClientHello extension but does not recognize the server name, the server SHOULD take one of two actions: either abort the handshake by sending a fatal-level `unrecognized_name(112)` alert or continue the handshake."
-It is also RECOMMENDED that clients abort the handshake if the server acknowledges the SNI extension, but presents a certificate with a different hostname than the one sent by the client.
+Clients SHOULD abort the handshake if the server acknowledges the SNI extension, but presents a certificate with a different hostname than the one sent by the client.

-## Application-Layer Protocol Negotiation
+## Application-Layer Protocol Negotiation (ALPN)

 TLS implementations (both client- and server-side) MUST support the Application-Layer Protocol Negotiation (ALPN) extension {{!RFC7301}}.